N03107667/ELSpring2017/doc/Readme.md

 # Documentation Directory.
-(N030107667) All the documentation will go in this directory!
+(N030107667)

+Inital Progress Report of the Project